 6 – Eat Street Food

 New York is World-renowned for having some of the best fine dining restaurants the world over.
-While I strongly encourage you to look into and sample some of these delights the prices charged mean they are not necessarily for everyone or for every meal.
+While we strongly encourage you to look into and sample some of these delights the prices charged mean they are not necessarily for everyone or for every meal.

 Fortunately, New York has a host of much cheaper food options, the most visible of these are New York’s food carts.
 These iconic little carts are run by budding entrepreneurs and offer a huge array of food choices.
 Obviously, Hotdogs are the most famous but this has diversified into just about any cuisine you can imagine.
 Of course, Hotdogs and Pretzels are still the most common.

 Large New York Pizza Pies that are sold by the slice (well they will sell you the whole Pie if you want but you better be hungry) are another NYC Favourite.
 There are shops everywhere in the City offering a multitude of different options for pretty cheap prices.

 A New York Trip wouldn’t be complete without a trip to a Deli for a Meat-Rammed sandwich of epic proportions.
 These Little “corner” shops sell just about anything and make up for New York’s Lack of supermarkets for the locals.
 But they are a Number 1 Lunch Stop for locals and tourists alike.
 Every city in the world seems to have an expensive New York Deli Rip off.
 Now try the real thing!
 Or if you are all meat-ed out then grab an NYC Bagel with a smear of cream cheese and lox Salmon.

 7 – Check Out Some Movie Sets

 New York is the most Filmed City in the world, and as such, it is awash with sights and locations you will be familiar with from both Movies and TV.
-Apart from the obvious Sweeping Skyline Vistas and Generic shots of Subways and Food Carts, there will be more specific locations from your favorite Films and Tv Shows.
-A real treat in New York is hunting down locations from your favorite film.
+Apart from the obvious Sweeping Skyline Vistas and Generic shots of Subways, Food Carts, and steaming Street vents, there will be more specific locations from many of your favorite Films and Tv Shows.
+A real treat in New York is hunting down locations from your favorite film or show.

 8 – Times Square